tjhop/mango/README.md

 pflag: help requested
 ```

-### Docker Usage
+### Container Usage

-Since `mango` is intended to be run on the system it is managing and thus requires access to the host system, if you must run `mango` with Docker you may want to use the `--privileged` flag.
+Since `mango` is intended to be run on the system it is managing and thus requires access to the host system, if you must run `mango` as a container, you may want to use the `--privileged` flag.

 ```
+# docker works too, but podman is wonderful
-docker run \
+podman run \
 -v /path/to/inventory:/opt/mango/inventory \
 --privileged \
 ghcr.io/tjhop/mango